davidtchiu/davidtchiu.github.io/teaching/cs240/hwk5.simone/index.md

 }
 ```

 In the returned sequence, B, R, G, Y correspond to Blue, Red, Green, and Yellow, respectively.
-You can play with my web service to see the expected behavior.
+You can play with my working web service (below) to see the expected behavior.
+Try it with different commands and combinations (for instance, what would happen if you asked for -2 rounds, or what if you misspelled a command or variable?)

 - Get a Random Start Sequence: [http://cs.pugetsound.edu/~dchiu/cs240/api/simone/?cmd=start](http://cs.pugetsound.edu/~dchiu/cs240/api/simone/?cmd=start)
 - Get a Solution of 10 Rounds: [http://cs.pugetsound.edu/~dchiu/cs240/api/simone/?cmd=getSolution&rounds=10](http://cs.pugetsound.edu/~dchiu/cs240/api/simone/?cmd=getSolution&rounds=10)